EsotericSoftware/kryo/README.md

 ## Serializers

+Kryo provides many serializers with various configuration options and levels of compatibility.
+Additional serializers can be found in the [kryo-serializers](https://github.com/magro/kryo-serializers) sister project, which hosts serializers that access private APIs or are otherwise not perfectly safe on all JVMs.
+More serializers can be found in the [links section](#Links).

 ### FieldSerializer

 FieldSerializer works by serializing each non-transient field.
 It can serialize POJOs and many other classes without any configuration.
 All non-public fields are written and read by default, so it is important to evaluate each class that will be serialized.
 If fields are public, serialization may be faster.